vors/vors.github.io/_posts/2015-09-11-using-namespace-for-the-win.markdown

 when you call `'abc'.Substring(1)` it creates a new object to represent `bc` and so on.
 You can modify strings with reflection.

-**Note:** strings are immutable for a very good reason and you don't usually want to do that.
+Strings are immutable for a very good reason and you don't usually want to do that.
 I peek this example just to illustrate the technic.

 This code creates `System.String` object and change it's length to access some random bytes from the heap.